bevyengine/bevy-website/content/news/2022-11-12-bevy-0.9/index.md

 Rendering post processing effects requires both an input texture (containing the "current" render) and an output texture (the "new" render with the effect applied).
 Previous versions of Bevy only had one main "view target" image.
 This meant that naively, post processing effects would need to manage and render to their own "intermediate" texture, then write it _back_ to the main target.
 This is clearly inefficient, as we have a new texture allocation for each effect _and_ we have the extra work of copying the intermediate texture back to the main texture.

-To solve this, in **Bevy 0.9** we now "double buffer" our view target textures, which mean we have two copies of them that we flip between.
+To solve this, in **Bevy 0.9** we now "double buffer" our view target textures, which means we have two copies of them that we flip between.
 At a given moment in time, one is the current "main" texture and the other is the "next" main texture.
 Post processing effect developers can now trigger a "post process write", which returns a `source` and `destination` texture.
 It assumes that an effect will write `source` to `destination` (with or without modifications). `destination` will then become the new "main" texture.

 ```rust
 let post_process = view_target.post_process_write();